Welcome Guest

 Entering a value at Report Time

-There are times when you would like to change one value on a report each time it runs (enter the customer name for that particular part for example).
-If you do not have this value stored in the .qcc file, then you need the report to ask you for the value each time that report is run.
-There are two ways to be asked for this information (type the value into the Print Preview screen or have a question pop up and wait for an answer) and both methods will be covered here.
-Read
+There are times you would like to have values entered into your reports but you do not need those values stored with your data.
+Commands can be added within your template to collect typed values at run-time.
+There are two ways to be asked for this information (type the value into the Print Preview screen or have a question pop up and wait for an answer) and both methods will be covered in this White Paper.

 Adding a Column of Factors to the Raw Data Report